-Fully involved in the international climate change negotiations, France will support actions than can accelerate, on-the-ground, the necessary move towards low-carbon economies and sustainable pathways.
+Fully involved in international climate change negotiations, France supports actions than can accelerate, on-the-ground, the necessary move towards low-carbon economies and sustainable pathways.

-By joining the Coalition, France will further work towards ensuring more coherence between its clean air and climate agenda, and pursue, both at the national and international level, ambitious actions on short-lived climate forcers.
+France joined the Coalition as part of its efforts to ensure coherence between its clean air and climate agenda and pursue, both at the national and international level, ambitious actions on short-lived climate forcers.

 France is committed to reducing its methane and HFCs emissions, as part of its commitment under the Kyoto Protocol.
 France also has undertaken activities to improve methodologies, and work towards building a national inventory for black carbon emissions.
 France’s cities are also very active on reducing methane emissions from landfills.